riganb/dsa-graphs/readme.md

     A --> C
     C --> C
 ```
-- Weighted Graph: The edges in a weighted graph have a numerical value to them, representing any quantitative feature about the connections.
+- **Weighted Graph**: The edges in a weighted graph have a numerical value to them, representing any quantitative feature about the connections.
 ```mermaid
 flowchart LR
     A --2--> B